 For the next drawing, I put my previous sketch on my light box and painted with watercolors first, then added the ink lines.
 The strong shadow contrasts and the way the colors blended together gave this image more oomph!

 My latest journal is a 7 x 10 inch “Canson Mix Media”, which has been fine for some ink (not dip pen) but not watercolor.
 After experiencing many wrinkled watercolor pages, I now avoid using too much watercolor on an image when using it.

-When the morning sun streamed across the table, it created a very dragon like shadow around the fruit .
-I used my new Noodler fountain pen (never did find the old one, lost somewhere in my house) to draw it and to fill in the shadows.
+When the morning sun streamed across the table, it created a very dragon like shadow around the fruit.
+I used my new Noodler fountain pen as I never did find the old one, to draw it and to fill in the shadows.